hhvm/user-documentation/guides/hack/11-built-in-types/25-tuples.md

 Suppose we wish to have a function return multiple values.
 We can do that by using a tuple containing two, three, four, or more elements.
 A tuple is an *ordered* set of two or more elements, which can have different types.
 The number of elements in a particular tuple is fixed when that tuple is created.
-After a tuple has been created, no elements can be added or removed, and the type of an existing element cannot be changed.
-However, the value of any element can be changed.
+After a tuple has been created, no elements can be added or removed.
+A tuple is a mutable value type.
+This means that when you hand a tuple to a function or assign it to a local variable a logical copy is made.
+You can change the values at a given index by assigning using the subscript notation.
+This will change the type of the value stored in the variable accordingly when needed.
+However you can not assign to an index that did not exist when the tuple was created.

 Consider the case in which we want to have a pair of related values, one a string, the other an integer.
 For example: